JoNoubs/JoNoubs/README.md

 - **Sentiment Analysis with BERT**: Developed a sentiment analysis model using BERT to classify text as positive, negative, or neutral, leveraging BERT’s contextual understanding for accurate predictions.
 [View Project](https://github.com/JoNoubs/Sentiment-Analysis-BERT)
 - **AI Article Detection with BERT & UMAP**: Built a system to classify articles as AI-related or not using web scraping, BERT embeddings, UMAP for visualization, and a logistic regression classifier.
 Added anomaly detection for robustness.
 - **Wikipedia Topic Clustering**: Scraped Wikipedia articles on diverse topics (AI, Law, History, etc.), used TF-IDF and UMAP for dimensionality reduction, and applied k-Means clustering to visualize relationships between fields.
 - **Image Color Palette Extraction**: Developed a tool to extract dominant colors from images using KMeans clustering with OpenCV and Matplotlib, showcasing the color palette in a visual format.
+- **Employee Turnover Analytics**
+Developed a predictive analytics system to analyze employee turnover using machine learning models, identifying key factors influencing retention and providing actionable insights for HR.
+[View Project](https://github.com/JoNoubs/turnover_rh_analytics)
 - **Tic-Tac-Toe Game with AI**: Built an enhanced Python-based Tic-Tac-Toe game with Streamlit, featuring a minimax AI opponent, customizable board sizes, move history, and score tracking for wins and draws.
 [View Project](https://github.com/JoNoubs/tic-tac-toe-streamlit)
 - **Real-Time Object Detection with YOLOv5**: Implemented a real-time object detection system using YOLOv5 and OpenCV, displaying detected objects with bounding boxes and confidence scores via webcam feed.